wikimedia/mediawiki-services-wikispeech-pronlex/README.md

    If you want to import other lexicon data, or just a subset of the data above, you can use one of the following methods:

-   * Import lexicon files using the lexserver web API (http://localhost:8787/admin/lex_import_page if you have a running lexicon server on localhost)
    * Import lexicon files from the command line: https://github.com/stts-se/pronlex/tree/master/cmd/lexio/importLex.
    * Import database sql dumps files from the command line: https://github.com/stts-se/pronlex/tree/master/cmd/lexio/importSql.